Alexandroff type manifolds and homology manifolds: Introduction

 The starting point for our considerations in Section 4 was the following result of Krupski \cite[Proposition 1.7]{kru93}: {\em Let $X$ be a locally compact locally connected separable metric space such that for all $k<n$ and $x\in X$ the singular homology groups $H_k(X,X\setminus x)$ are trivial.
 Then every open connected subset of $U\subset X$ is a Cantor $n$-manifold}.
 We establish that, under the hypotheses of Krupski's result, every connected open subset of $X$ is a Mazurkiewicz arc manifold with respect to the class of all spaces whose covering dimension is $\leq n-2$ (Theorem 4.1).
 The same conclusion also holds for arcwise connected open subsets of a complete metric space which is a product of $n$ metric spaces.
 We also introduce the $LS^n$-property and show that $LS^{n-2}$ implies $H_k(X,X\setminus x;G)=0$ for every $x\in X$ and $k\leq n-1$ (see Theorem 4.5), where $X$ is a homogeneous locally compact metric $ANR$.
 This improves a result of Mitchell \cite{mi}.

-Everywhere in this paper, if not mention otherwise, we suppose that the coefficients of the cohomology groups are from a fixed group $G$ and we omit the symbol for the group of coefficients.
+Everywhere in this paper reduced \v{C}ech cohomology groups are considered.
+If it is not mentioned otherwise, we suppose that the coefficients of the cohomology groups are from a fixed group $G$ and we omit the symbol for the group of coefficients.

-Finally, let us raise the following questions (the second question was answered positively in \cite{ktv} provided $X$ is cyclic in dimension $n$): \begin{qu} Let $X$ be an Alexandroff manifold with respect to the class $D^{n-2}_G$.
+Finally, let us raise the following questions (the second question was answered positively in \cite{ktv} provided $X$ is cyclic in dimension $n$): \begin{qu} Let $X$ be a compact Alexandroff manifold with respect to the class $D^{n-2}_G$.
 Is it true that $X$ is a Mazurkiewicz $D^{n-2}_G$-manifold?
 What about if $(X,F)$ is a $K_G^n$-manifold or $X$ is a $V^n_G$-continuum? \end{qu}

-\begin{qu} Is it true that any homogeneous compact metric $ANR$ space $X$ of dimension $n$ is an Alexandroff $D^{n-2}_{\mathbb Z}$-manifold? \end{qu}
+\begin{qu} Is it true that any homogeneous $ANR$-continuum $X$ of dimension $n$ is an Alexandroff $D^{n-2}_{\mathbb Z}$-manifold? \end{qu} {\bf Acknowledgements:} The authors wish to thank the referee for his/her valuable remarks and suggestions which significantly improved the paper.